ON VIDEO ⤵

 Cyndie Berthézène’s eclectic background includes internationally acclaimed work in photography, art, opera, dance, fashion, arts programming for at-risk children, and a doctorate in Russian literature.
 As a photographer’s representative in NYC in the 80s Cyndie’s clients Vogue, Barneys, Oscar de la Renta and Chanel, among many others.
 She was an Opera Fellow at the Aspen Music Festival, a FLASS fellow for research in the former USSR, the founder of NYC’s Best of New York children’s arts program, HiArt! (where her clients included David Bowie, Hugh Jackman, Annie Leibovitz,, Wendy Deng, Mort Zuckerman and so many more celebrated New Yorkers) and the 2015 Huffington Post Woman of the Year in Art.

-A 2018 Equal Justice Artist in Residence at the Santa Fe Art Institute, Cyndie began working in film with her long-time collaborator and daughter, Zoë Greenbaum.
+A 2018 Equal Justice Artist in Residence at the Santa Fe Art Institute, Cyndie began working in film with her long-time collaborator, Zoë Greenbaum.
 The pair has produced four award-winning short films, Inevitability (2021), We Are Bleach (2022) Please Be Kind (2024) and Feel Nothing Inc (2025) and are in development with Zoë’s award-winning screenplays: The Weather Just Got Sexy, My World at Night and Hanging Gardens of the Sea and Sky.
 Among their projects is a documentary on the impact of the arts in the lives and educations of children living in chronic poverty that is drawn from Cyndie’s work as the founder of her radical non-profit, The Time In Children’s Arts Initiative.